xcast-lib/xcast-lib.github.io/PCR.md

 pcr.fit(x, y)
 ```

-After fitting, the principal component and CCA scores, loadings, and singular values will be available as NumPy arrays as attributes on the `cca` object, named as follows:
+After fitting, the principal component scores, loadings, and singular values will be available as xarray.DataArrays as attributes on the `pcr` object, named as follows:

 ```
 x_eof_scores           = pcr.eof_scores             # PC time series for x